pemo11/easygrader/simpelgrader_manual.md

 I recommend creating a Virtual Environment first because the installed packages won't interfere with the packages used by other Python applications on this computer.

-If Simpelgrader will be the only Python application on this computer or package versions doesn't matter than you can skip this step.
+If *Simpelgrader* will be the only Python application on this computer or package versions doesn't matter than you can skip this step.

-Start Simplegrader to check if everything is working:
+Start *Simpelgrader* to check if everything is working:

 `python .\Main.py`